StackVista/stackstate-docs/setup/agent/docker.md

 ### Agent configuration

-The StackState Agent V2 configuration is located in the file `/etc/stackstate-agent/stackstate.yaml`.
+The Rancher Observability Agent V2 configuration is located in the file `/etc/stackstate-agent/stackstate.yaml`.
 The configuration file contains the `STS_API_KEY` and `STS_STS_URL` environment variables set when the Docker command is run.
 No further configuration should be required, however, a number of advanced configuration options are available.

 ### Advanced Agent configuration

-StackState Agent V2 can be configured to reduce data production, tune the process blacklist, or turn off specific features when not needed.
+Rancher Observability Agent V2 can be configured to reduce data production, tune the process blacklist, or turn off specific features when not needed.
 The required settings are described in detail on the page [advanced Agent configuration](advanced-agent-configuration.md).

 ### External integration configuration

-StackState Agent V2 can be configured to run checks that integrate with external systems.
+Rancher Observability Agent V2 can be configured to run checks that integrate with external systems.
 Each integration has its own configuration file that's used by the associated Agent check.
-Configuration files for integrations that will run through StackState Agent V2 in Docker should be added as a volume to the directory `/etc/stackstate-agent/conf.d/` when the container is started.
+Configuration files for integrations that will run through Rancher Observability Agent V2 in Docker should be added as a volume to the directory `/etc/stackstate-agent/conf.d/` when the container is started.

 For example, the Agent Docker configuration below includes a volume with a check configuration file for the ServiceNow integration: